theAbyssOfTime2004/myVault/6 - Main Notes/Movies that i should watch.md

 Tags:

-# Movies that i should watch
+# Movies that i should watch or rewatch

 - The brutalist
+- Mr.robot

 # References